aganet/studio-master-clock/README.md

 # LED-style Studio  Masterclock with NTP Sync

+## About this clock

+I have always been fascinated by studio-style LED clocks, with their sleek and professional appearance often seen in television studios and production environments.
+Unfortunately, I never had the opportunity to own one myself.
+After searching extensively for a similar project online and not finding anything that matched my vision, I decided to create one from scratch.
+This clock is my way of combining my appreciation for studio aesthetics with my passion for programming.

+This project is highly versatile and can be used in various ways:

+- As a studio-style LED clock with Raspberry Pi and screens.
+- By ham radio enthusiasts to display custom call signs alongside the clock.

+I am sharing this project to help others who might also be interested in having a similar clock.
+Feel free to use, customize, or contribute to its development!

 A fullscreen LED-style masterclock that dynamically displays the current time, synchronizes with an NTP server, and highlights second segments with an interactive visual effect.

 ![master-clock](https://github.com/user-attachments/assets/877a2fba-d43a-4280-a8dc-6d10175b1404)